s-sohani/knowledge/Data Intensive/Foundation.md

 Random additional latency could be introduced by a context switch to a background process, the loss of a network packet and TCP retransmission, a garbage collection pause, a page fault forcing a read from disk, mechanical vibrations in the server rack.

+### Approaches for Coping with Load
+- vertical scaling
+- horizontal scaling